-The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
-The financial statements comply with IFRS as issued by the IASB.
+The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
+The consolidated financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB).

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed separately in Note 4 to the financial statements.
+It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed separately in Note 4 to the consolidated financial statements.

-The financial statements have been prepared on a historical cost basis, except for financial assets at fair value though profit or loss, available-for-sale financial assets and certain classes of property and equipment measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for financial assets at fair value though profit or loss, available-for-sale financial assets and certain classes of property and equipment measured at fair value.